escott8908/Exploratory-Data-Analysis-Course-Project-1/README.md

-# Exploratory-Data-Analysis-Course-Project-1
+## Exploratory-Data-Analysis-Course-Project-1

-This repository contain my solutions to Course Project 1.
+This repository contains my solutions to Course Project 1 of Exploratory Data Analysis.
 Each R script corresponsds to the different figures.

 R script | png file